Clufty/scoop-chatterino7tv/README.md

 ## Notes

-- **Portable mode** — config is stored next to the exe in `~\scoop\apps\chatterino7tv\current\`, not in AppData.
-Your settings survive updates.
+- **Settings** — config is stored in `%APPDATA%\Chatterino2` and will persist across updates and uninstalls.
 - **Versioning** — the version string looks like `6.9.3-202604051423` (Qt version + build timestamp).
 It changes with every nightly push, which is how Scoop detects that an update is available.
-- **Hash skipping on updates** — the nightly release reuses the same URL with new content on each build, and no checksums file is published alongside it, so hash verification is skipped for updates.
+- **Hash skipping on updates** — the nightly release reuses the same URL with new content on each build and no checksums file is published alongside it, so hash verification is skipped for updates.
 The initial install hash is pinned.

 ## Disclaimer